Royal fans praise Princess Charlotte’s composure at historic coronation

 The tiaras were also designed by Alexander McQueen and milliner Jess Collett.

 On social media, fans gushed over Charlotte’s calm demeanour.
-She is sat next to Louis and was photographed talking her younger brother through the order of service.
+She was sat next to Louis and was photographed talking to her younger brother through the order of service.

 “Princess Charlotte looks so regal,” one person declared, while another described her as looking “elegant”.